Small Space Herbal Remedy: Make a DIY Hanging Herb Garden

 Fresh herbs make everything more awesome, but it’s a bummer to buy them in bunches, use the few leaves a recipe calls for, and then watch the rest turn brown within a week.
 The best solution: Grow your own!
 Even if you have the tiniest of kitchens, it’s doable by taking the herb pots off the counter and onto the wall.
 Can’t drill holes in your rental walls?
 No worries.
 This project uses Command™ Display Ledges and Medium Designer Hooks to make an easy herb garden.

-There are two kinds of gardens here for two categories of herbs: babies (like small starter pots of basil or sage) and big guys (larger bunches that grow in tendrils and can drape over the edge of a pot, like rosemary or thyme).
+There are two kinds of gardens here for two categories of herbs: babies (like small starter pots of

 - Start your herbs in small pots.
 Herbs prefer fast-draining containers, like pots with drain holes and saucers, or terra-cotta pots lined with rocks at the bottom for drainage.